timdiels/velux_wli_130/infrared/readme.md

 - Set the security code of your input panel (WLI) to 1011100000 (the 10 dip switches).
 - Turn the power back on.

+ESPHome:

+- See `esphome/ir_codes.yaml` in this repo for the IR codes in ESPHome config format.
+See `esphome/example.yaml` for an example of how to use them.

 Flipper Zero:

-- Copy `flipper/duty_cycles/remote33.ir` to `infrared/` on your SD card.
+- Copy `flipper.ir` to `infrared/` on your SD card (rename it to `velux.ir` or something).
 You could use a shorter duty cycle to save power as those also seem to work.
 - Open it up on the flipper and try it out

-Known issues:

-- up/down manual causes the motor to operate choppily, it opens a bit, stops, opens a bit, ...
-Presumably it does not repeat the command pairs fast enough.
-Probably the last negative pulse is too long; it's much longer than the other ones.
-Setting it to a shorter off value probably would work.

 ### Converting the IR codes to other remotes